jasonh4882/stressPredictionSpring2021/README.md

 This project's goal was to use data collected from a survey during COVID-19 to predict the stress level *(from 0 to 16 with 16 being the highest stress)* of an individual.
 This was done as a part of a Kaggle competition that can be found [here](https://www.kaggle.com/c/stress-prediction/overview/description).

-As a part of the competition, 4 files were provided: a sample submission CSV, test data CSV, train data CSV, and an excel sheet containing sata descriptions.
+As a part of the competition, 4 files were provided: a sample submission CSV, test data CSV, train data CSV, and an excel sheet containing data descriptions.
 Using the training data *(which had the correct stress levels provided)* a model/models were made, using the answers from the survey as inputs and the stress level as the output.

 ### Competition Results

-In total, 14 submissions were made *(all loacted in the "Submissions" folder)*.
+In total, 14 submissions were made *(all located in the "Submissions" folder)*.
 Detailed descriptions of all submissions can be found as a part of [HampshireSubmissionSummaryAndCode.pdf](/HampshireSubmissionSummaryAndCode.pdf).
 A short description of each submission would be as follows:

 1. **GLM**: Only 7 fields are initially used to predict stress built with GLM training.
     - *Private Score*: 3.40561